jdantonio/functional-ruby/README.md

 A gem for adding Erlang-style pattern matching to Ruby classes.

 *NOTE: This is a work in progress.
-I will push to RubyGems.org when it has enough features to be useful in real software.*
+Expect changes.*

-## WTF?
+## Introduction

 [Ruby](http://www.ruby-lang.org/en/) is my favorite programming by far.
 As much as I love Ruby I've always been a little disappointed that Ruby doesn't support function overloading.
 Function overloading tends to reduce branching and keep functions signatures simpler.
 No sweat, I learned to do without.
 Then I started programming in [Erlang](http://www.erlang.org/)…

 I've really started to enjoy working in Erlang.
 Erlang is good at all the things Ruby is bad at and vice versa.
 Together, Ruby and Erlang make me happy.
 My favotite Erlang feature is, without question, [pattern matching](http://learnyousomeerlang.com/syntax-in-functions#pattern-matching).
 Pattern matching is like function overloading cranked to 11.
 So one day I was musing on Twitter and one of my friends responded with "Build it!"
 So I did.
 And here it is.

+### Goals

+* Stay true to the spirit of Erlang pattern matching, if not the semantics
+* Keep the semantics as idiomatic Ruby as possible
+* Support features that make sense in Ruby
+* Exclude features that only make sense in Erlang
+* Avoid using #method_missing

-## Features
+### Features

 * Basic pattern matching for instance methods.
 * Parameter count matching